gbb/numpy-fast-any-all/README.md

 It's possible to make this implement more of the functionality of np.any by using reshape to alter which axis is used.

-But for now, it's super fast and syntactically nice for my own use case, which is what I care about.
+But for now, it's fast and has a nicer syntax than np.any() or np.logical_or() with my own use case, which is what I care about.

 Licenses
 --